USS Cyclops

 USS Cyclops (AC-4) was the second of four Proteus-class colliers built for the United States Navy several years before World War I. Named after the Cyclops, a race of giants from Greek mythology, she was the second U.S. naval vessel to bear the name.
 The loss of the ship and 306 crew and passengers without a trace occurred sometime after 4 March 1918.

 As the loss occurred during World War I, she was thought to have been captured or sunk by a German raider or submarine because she was carrying 10800 LT of manganese ore used to produce munitions, but German authorities at the time subsequently denied any knowledge of the vessel.
 The Naval History & Heritage Command has stated she "probably sank in an unexpected storm", but the cause of the ship's loss is not known.
+To date, hers is considered one of the largest non-combat losses of any ship operated by the United States Navy, second only to the loss of USS Insurgent in 1800.

 History

 Cyclops was launched on 7 May 1910, by William Cramp & Sons of Philadelphia and placed in service on 7 November 1910.
 Operating with the Naval Auxiliary Service, Atlantic Fleet, she voyaged in the Baltic from May to July 1911 to supply Second Division ships.
 Returning to Norfolk, Virginia, she operated on the east coast from Newport, Rhode Island, to the Caribbean, servicing the fleet.
 During the United States occupation of Veracruz in Mexico in 1914 and 1915, she coaled ships on patrol there and received the thanks of the U.S. Department of State for cooperation in evacuating refugees.

 With American entry into World War I, Cyclops was commissioned on 1 May 1917.
 She joined a convoy for Saint-Nazaire, France, in June 1917, returning to the U.S. in July.
 Except for a voyage to Halifax, Nova Scotia, she served along the East Coast until 9 January 1918, when she was assigned to the Naval Overseas Transportation Service.
 She then sailed to Brazilian waters to fuel British ships in the South Atlantic, receiving the thanks of the U.S. State Department and Commander-in-Chief, Pacific.